top of page

 "The Figures First workshop opened my eyes to how critical it is to get figures right for papers and presentations.
 Sarah gave great examples of what works and what doesn't, and a concrete set of guidelines for creating figures."

-Post Doctoral Fellow - University of Calgary
+Post Doctoral Fellow, University of Calgary

-PhD Candidate - University of Calgary
+PhD Student, University of Alberta

 "Really useful workshop on how to elevate your research in posters, papers or presentation.
 Was a very engaging talk and made it easy to understand the differences between okay and great figure options.
 Learnt a lot of neat tricks that I will be including in my next work!"

-MSc Student - University of Calgary
+MSc Student, University of Calgary

-PhD Student - University of Calgary
+PhD Candidate, University of Calgary

 cotact